 On this tour you are on your own without a tour guide.
 We have arranged for overnight stays, route descriptions. maps and other practical things.

-The daily walking tours as described in the itinerary are at level 2-3.
-Since you are walking individually without a guide, it is possible to make your own decisions on how far you want to proceed on each day.
+The daily walking tours - as described in the itinerary - are at level 2-3.
+Since you are walking individually without a guide, it is possible to make your own decisions about how far you want to proceed on each day.
 The route descriptions are very detailed, written in easily understandable English, and are easy to follow.
-You can always also turn around and head back or jump on the local costal train back whenever you wish to.
+You can always also turn around and head back or jump on the local coastal train back whenever you wish to.